CodeBear801/tech_summary/tech-summary/books/software_engineering_in_google.md

 ```
 - rather than writing a test for each method, write a test for each behavior.
+- Verify **one** behavior of a method in a single test
-- A behavior is any gurantee that a system makes about how it will respond to a series of inputs while in a particular state
+- A behavior is any guarantee that a system makes about how it will respond to a series of inputs while in a particular state
 - [**Given, When, Then**](https://martinfowler.com/bliki/GivenWhenThen.html)
    + **given** defines how the system is set up
    + **when** defines the action to be taken on the system